molpopgen/pecnv/README.md

 ##How many threads to use?

 The teclust module is capable of multiple execution threads.
-The way this works is to split the job up so that each thread is working on a difference sequence of the reference genome.
-Thus, the optimal number of threads depends quite a bit on the number of sequences in the reference.
-For example, the _Drosophila melanogaster_  r5.1 genome has 14 sequences in the FASTA reference file.
-However, only five of them are long sequences in any sense of the word.
-For a species like this, asking the program to use 64 threads would be wasteful.
-Many other systems, however, will have thousands of sequences in their reference genome's FASTA files.
-For such genomes, requesting as many cores as possible will probably be helpful.
-For such cases, you will see a small performance bottleneck if < nthreads sequences are large, as the first batch of threads will contain some very fast jobs mixed up with some that take a lot longer to complete.

-For the test data, processing using 8 cores is about 6x faster than single-core execution on my test server.

-Please note that processing using multiple threads requires that you generate a bam file index.
-The test script has been updated to do this for you (via a call to "samtools index").
+The program first scans the bam file index to determine which reference sequences are present and where they are located in the bam file.
+Then, for _k_ threads, the bam file is divided up into _k_ equal-sized chunks (in units of base pairs), modulo any remainder that are added to the first thread's work load.
+Thus, you should see better and better performance using more and more cores, with the caveat that if coverage/number of events varies a lot from region to region, some threads will still finish much faster than others.
+This new threading method has made it possible to process very large data sets from species such as maize.

 ##Various ways to do it